Felix in the future, by Otto Messmer 1933

 'Felix the Cat' Sunday page from 1933.

 Otto Messmer was an American animator and comic artist, generally known as the (co-)creator of 'Felix the Cat' (1919).
 'Felix the Cat' was the first animated series to become a global success.
-His animated shorts were the funniest and most inventive cartoons of the 1920s.
-The little black cat can be credited with popularizing animation among general audiences.
-Not just in film theaters, but through colossal merchandising as well, unprecedented by previous cartoon characters.
+His animated shorts were some of the funniest and most inventive cartoons of the 1920s.
+The little black cat can be credited with popularizing animation among general audiences, not just in film theaters, but through colossal merchandising as well, unprecedented by previous cartoon characters.
 One of these byproducts were comics.
 Messmer, head animator on 'Felix', drew the comic strip personally, which allowed quality control.
-Contrary to previous comics based on animated characters, 'Felix' proved to be equally succesful.
+Contrary to previous comics based on animated characters, 'Felix' proved to be equally successful.
 Drawing the 'Felix' comic for 31 years straight, Messmer can be credited with popularizing comics based on animated series.
 But debate continues whether either he, or his boss Pat Sullivan, can claim to have actually created Felix as a character.

 Early life and career